haproxytech/github-actions/check-commit/README.md

   - name: Check out code
     uses: actions/checkout@v2
     with:
-      fetch-depth: 10
+      fetch-depth: 0
+  - name: Create base branch reference
+    uses: actions/checkout@v2
+    with:
+      ref: main
   - name: check-commit
     uses: docker://haproxytech/check-commit:TAG
 ```
-Here we instruct `checkout@v2` action to fetch last 10 commits (by default it fetches only last one) which is required in case of checking multiple commits.
+Here we instruct `checkout@v2` action to fetch the repo history, as well as the main branch of the repo.
+This creates git refs in the checked-out repository so that the check-commit can do a merge-base operation against the main and the feature branch.
+Modify the main repo name from this example to reflect what is the main repo name in your own repository.

 ## Example configuration